A-Croshaw/cosbranok/README.md

 ### _4 - The Footer_

- * The footer consists of two socail media links one to facebook and the other to instagram
+ * The footer consists of two social media links one to facebook and the other to instagram.

  * There is also the copyright on the right-hand side ot the footer.

  * The backgound colour (`#fcf377ad`) is the same as the header to keep in line with the suttle colours that are throughout.

+ * This allows the user to go over to the social media pages for more information from anywhere on the website.
 ![Footer](documents/readme-images/footer.png)

 ### _5 - Favicon_

- * The favicon icon indcates to the user what is within a certain tab on there browser when they have several tabs open.
+ * The favicon icon indicates to the user what the tab is when they have several tabs open.

- * the favicon icon used is the cosbranok logo.
+ * The favicon icon used is the cosbranok logo.

 ![Favicon](documents/readme-images/favicon.ico)